yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 2. The `maxDigits` number of digits are entered
 3. A `#` is sent and `submitOnHash` is set

-The input action will then send a webhook to the Event URL containing the submitted digits.
+The input action will then send a webhook to the `event_url` containing the submitted digits.

 Input is unique in that when the webhook is sent with the entered